nicholastay/passgen/README.md

 Just a password generator that makes [passwds.ninja](https://passwds.ninja/)-style passwords.

-Heavily inspired by a generator I used before at work (in Python), just that this time in C.
+Heavily inspired by a generator I used before at work (in Python), just that this time in C99.

 As such, it utilises 'grammars' of character classes, which can be efficiently be mixed and matched on the fly, and/or the grammars themselves being able to be easily customised at compile-time.